DarialovAndrew/first_steps_in_RL/README.md

 # first_steps_in_RL

-This repository contains code used to create an agent to play hockey.
+This repository hosts the code used to create an agent to play hockey.